hemingkx/SpecDec/summarization/readme.md

 ## Finetune

-We use BART to initialize **our AT verifier** and finetune it on the distilled data.
+We use BART to initialize **our AR verifier** and finetune it on the distilled data.

 ```
 fairseq-train cnn_dm-distilled-bin \